snusdidrik/qb-snus/README.md

 How to install:
 1) Download via github.
 2) Drag qb-snus into resource/qb
-3) Add start qb-cigarette to server cfg.
+3) Add start qb-snus to server cfg.
 4) Add the items in your qb-core/shared/items.lua.
 5) Restart server/ start script in console.
 Thats it!
 6) The spawn names are lundgrens and velo